-Amanda McClellan is the CEO (Chief Encouragement Officer) and Founder of Moms Making It Happen.
+Amanda McClellan is Founder of Moms Making It Happen.
 Formerly, a middle school history teacher, Amanda quickly realized she was passionate about teaching in a much different setting.
 After being raised in an entrepreneurial household, her own entrepreneurial drive led to her discovery of Internet and social media marketing in 2009.

 Since then, Amanda has been a full time entrepreneur, most of the time within the health and wellness industry.
 However, it was her experiences as a mom from which her business, Moms Making It Happen was born.
 Having children, brings a completely new dynamic to the idea of running your own successful business from home.
 Through overcoming the daily challenges and struggles she faced, Amanda seeks to help other entrepreneurial moms do the same.

 Moms Making It Happen provides a cutting edge business coaching program for moms with young children.
 Our goal is to help you create a passion-based business that rocks, have a family life you love, and ultimately live out your dreams.
 Our program is designed to combine high level business coaching, with a supportive community of other moms who understand what you are going through, with confidence in yourself and your abilities, and finally, charitable giving to create a business with purpose.

 When Amanda isn’t working, she can be found snuggling with her daughters, hitting the gym with her hubby, or plotting her next travel adventure.

 Where did the idea for Moms Making It Happen come from?